polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

   }
 ```

-As you can see, we created 3 lines of code, and we selected 10 records from
-our database table, and returned it to the client as JSON.

 ### Parametrizing your SQL

 By combining the above endpoint with arguments, we can easily parametrize
 our SQL, to allow for things such as paging, filtering, sorting, etc. Modify your
-existing endpoint _"read-data"_ file, and put the following code into it.
+existing _"read-data.get.hl"_ file, and put the following code into it.

 ```
 .arguments